Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Monument to Mary Louisa Haines Built, All Saints Churchyard, Boyne Hill, Maidenhead, Berkshire.

-"Sacred To The Memory Of Mary Louisa Built died Dec 19th 1902 aged 39 years."
+"Sacred To The Memory Of

-Mary Louisa Haines Built was born illegitimately to Benedicta Built in 1863 in Ross, Herefordshire, Mary was Christened on 1st April 1863.
+Mary Louisa Haines Built was born illegitimately to Benedicta Built in 1863 in Ross, Herefordshire, Mary was christened on 1st April 1863.
 Haines may have been her father's surname.
 Six years later in 1869 Mary's illegitmate sister, Benedicta Built was born.

 In 1875 Mary's mother Benedicta married saddler Charles Lancaster, in Hereford, Herefordshire.

 In 1877 Mary and Benedicta's half brother George James Lancaster was born, sadly he died that same year.
 Charles and Benedicta Lancaster had no further children together.
-Charles had two children from his previous marriage, Drusilla Lancaster and Frederick Charles Lancaster
+Charles had two children from his previous marriage, Drusilla Lancaster, and Frederick Charles Lancaster

-In 1901 Mary is working as a domestic cook at Boyne Holme, Maidenhead, Berkshire, the residence of Captain Charles H S Prettyman and his wife Agnes.
+In 1901 Mary is still working as a domestic cook for Captain Charles H S Prettyman and his wife family, this time at Boyne Holme, Boyne Hill, Maidenhead.

-Mary's younger sister, Benedicta, is working as a domestic cook at 1 Ilchester Gardens in Paddington, London in the home of William Bailey Heath.
+Mary's younger sister, Benedicta, is working as a domestic cook at 1 Ilchester Gardens in Paddington, London, in the home of William Bailey Heath.

 In 1911, nine years after the death of her sister Benedicta Built is working as a domestic cook for the Nicholson family at 55 Westbourne Terrace, Paddington, London.